 Abbie's Army are committed to raising funds and commissioning high quality and innovative medical research to find a cure for DIPG.
-Grants can only be funded if they fulfil our own specific criteria for funding research and if they are supported by our small Scientific Advisory panel.
-Our research 'strategy' can be found published online on our new website.
+Grants can only be funded if they fulfil our own specific criteria for funding research and if they are supported by our Scientific Advisories.
+Our research 'strategy' can be found published online on our website.
+Any grant recipients should always maximise the availability of research 'data' derived from the Grant to others with as few restrictions as possible.